magnumnighthawk/langchain_playground/README.md

 - Adjustable temperature for response creativity
 - Integration with YouTube for recipe video suggestions
 - Functionality to serialize messages for easier handling

+## New Features
+- Added a new feature for generating recipe suggestions based on user preferences.

 ## Contributing